diazmc/sendText/README.md

 # sendText
-Python app that sends SMS
+Python app that sends SMS using Twilio